-- Provide the capability to record all control signals (hardware and software), for debugging the prototype delay line - Facilitate possible re-use of the architecture and/or code by MRO, both for fault diagnosis over the lifetime of the interferometer and for observing
+Provide the capability to record all control signals (hardware and software), for debugging the prototype delay line

 Table 1: Summary of delay line messaging protocols.
 The table uses the standard identifiers for delay line sub-systems listed in Table 4.
 Note that copies of command data are transmitted to the Workstation by the originating sub-system, as telemetry, in order to log the data.
 Commands are logged directly by the Workstation.